Caring for Your Child With CP: Ages 6–12

 Step 1: Look Into an IEP

-The IEP team might determine that your child needs the help of a classroom aide or would benefit from physical therapy, speech therapy, or occupational therapy.
-While you can't insist upon certain services, you can appeal the IEP if you feel that it is not meeting your child's needs.
+The IEP team can decide whether your child needs the help of a classroom aide or would benefit from physical therapy, speech therapy, or occupational therapy.
+While you can't insist upon certain services, you can appeal the IEP if you feel that it doesn't meet your child's needs.

-Technology can help kids with cerebral palsy complete tasks and reach goals that would be too difficult to do on their own.
+Technology can help kids with CP complete tasks and reach goals that would be too hard to do on their own.
 For a child who has trouble walking independently, forearm crutches, braces, a walker, a gait trainer, or a wheelchair can help.
-For kids who find it difficult to speak, computer programs and electronic devices can vocalize their thoughts.
+For kids who have trouble speaking, computer programs and electronic devices can vocalize their thoughts.